Qumulo/rsyslog_store_and_forward/README.md

 ### /var/log/qumulo directory and permissions

-The Elasticsearch docker example, that this rsyslog configuration is based upon, depends upon the directory **/var/log/qumulo** existing and having the correct permissions.
+The rsyslog configuration file included in this example depends upon the directory **/var/log/qumulo** existing and having the correct permissions.

 Create the directory if it doesn't already exist.